inspektor-gadget/website/blog/2024-09-13-introduction-to-gadgets.md

 instance, what’s the TCP connection with the most traffic, what’s the file that is being read/written the most, etc. This is useful when we want to debug a resource saturation issue as these Gadgets tell us who is doing those actions.
-The top_file Gadget we showed above is one example of this kind of data source.
+The top_tcp Gadget we showed above is one example of this kind of data source.

 #### Histogram